radiantlogic-v8/documentation-new/documentation/installation/configure-sdc-client.md

 Replace `/path/on/host` with an actual path on your host machine where you want to store the logs.

 Once the client is running, you can can set up a connection with the on-premise backend.
-For details on setting up a connection, see the [server backend](../configuration/data-sources/data-sources.md) guide.
+For details on setting up a connection, see the [Data Sources](../configuration/data-sources/data-sources.md) guide.

 # Deploy the Secure Data Connector Client